froazin/devcontainers/features/src/sdk/NOTES.md

 source "/usr/local/lib/vscode-dev-containers/features/sdk/modules/<package name>.sh" 2> /dev/null || exit 1
 ```

 For your convenience, `sdkmod` is installed along with the SDK.
-This helper script will return the fully qualified path to the module you are trying to source:
+This helper script will print the contents of the SDK module to stdout, which can be used to source the module in your project:

 ```bash
 eval "$(sdkmod <package name>)" 2> /dev/null || exit 1